Dear MendMeShop,

 If you have had or will be having knee surgery, remember that proper post-surgery rehabilitation is very important, perhaps even more important than the surgery itself.
 Activities should set out to promote healing, increase flexibility in the knee and strengthen surrounding muscles.

 An important point for knee osteoarthritis patients to remember after surgery is that every effort must be made to increase strength in the knee joint.
-Weakness in the knee can usually be eliminated by extra strengthening exercises, but increased stiffness can become a problem if physical therapy and blood flow stimulation therapy and ultrasound treatments are not done.
+Weakness in the knee can usually be eliminated by extra strengthening exercises, but increased stiffness can become a problem if physical therapy and specific therapies to stimulate blood flow (such as the Knee TShellz Wrap® are not done.
+Just be sure to talk with your therapist before beginning any knee stretching routine to ensure it is the right time to start.

 How to Order